GuidanceMantras/GuidanceMantras/README.md

 - Control your emotions so that you will not be addicted to anything such as Smoking/drinking/other things
 - If you feel that you are addicted/being addicted to anything, start doing activities such as Meditation/Yoga, running, Hiking, Drawing and so on to get rid of addictions

-### Buying things
-- You should know the use case of each item, which you need to buy and actual cost of it
-- Before buying anything, please check whether the price make sense or not,
-- Before buying look into different websites/shops to compare prices

-### Do It Yourself(DIY)
-- One should know/learn how to do your works by yourself, at-least simple things

 ### Thoughts and problems
 - Write down your thoughts on a paper, which gives you more control about your thoughts.